InnerSourceCommons/InnerSourceLearningPath/README.md

   1. Trusted Committer
   1. Contributor

-Each section should have ~6 videos each explaning an individual, self-contained aspect of the section.
+Each section should have ~6 videos each explaining an individual, self-contained aspect of the section.
 People may watch all of the videos or just one, so it's important that each is self-contained and understandable either on its own or as part of the overall set.

 Each video should be accompanied by a short, ~1-page article explaining the same material as the video but in written form.